j2store/userguide/ups_shipping_plugin.md

 ### Configuration
 Prior to configuring the plugin, you should have an active account with the UPS and received API keys.
 Contact UPS to register and get API keys.

+>Not sure where to find your Access key ?
+Read the documentation below https://help.extensionworks.com/hc/en-us/articles/200366638-Where-do-I-find-my-UPS-license-key-or-Access-Key-

 Refer the image below:

 ![](./assets/images/UPS1.png)